-- 7. The preliminary rounds are held on the first day of competition.
+- 8. The preliminary rounds are held on the first day of competition.
 If more than one team does not qualify to compete during the preliminary rounds, the mooting round schedule shall be modified accordingly.
 Every effort is made to ensure that teams from the same institution do not compete against each other.
-However, if registered teams do not qualify, teams from the same institutions might compete against each other. - 8.
-When an odd number of teams do not qualify for the competition, the team without an opponent shall proceed with their submissions and receive oral advocacy and written factum submission scores from the judges.

-- Participants shall restrict their arguments to the information contained in the provided fact scenario, factums and related case law.
-They are not permitted to include any other jurisprudence, legislation or arguments not contained within the fact scenario, factums and related case law. - 10.
+However, if registered teams do not qualify, teams from the same institutions might compete against each other. - 9.
+When an odd number of teams do not qualify for the competition, the team without an opponent shall proceed with their submissions and receive oral advocacy scores from the judges. - 10.
+Participants shall restrict their arguments to the information contained in the provided fact scenario, factums and related case law.
+They are not permitted to include any other jurisprudence, legislation or arguments not contained within the fact scenario, factums and related case law. - 11.
 Teams shall prepare submissions as counsel for both the Appellant and the Respondent.
-Each team should expect to argue for the Appellant twice and the Respondent twice during the preliminary rounds. - 11.
+Each team should expect to argue for the Appellant twice and the Respondent twice during the preliminary rounds.
+Appellant teams are not given the opportunity to Reply. - 12.
 Each team member shall make oral submissions during each round.
 Participants have ten minutes for their individual submissions.
-Only one team member speaks at a time. - 12.
+Only one team member speaks at a time. - 13.
 Participants may end their arguments before their ten-minute allotment is reached, however, they may not continue beyond ten minutes unless they request and receive permission from the judge(s).
 Individual time extensions may be granted to a maximum of two minutes.
-The extensions are granted at the discretion of the judge(s). - 13.
+The extensions are granted at the discretion of the judge(s). - 14.
 No verbal communication should take place between teammates while their opposing team is speaking.
 Any overly distracting or inappropriate conduct on the part of a participant during the round may impact that individual's score under the Professionalism category.
 Serious and ongoing inappropriate conduct could lead to a forfeit and early termination of the round.
-Scoring, determination of the appropriateness of a competitor's conduct and forfeiture is made at the discretion of the presiding judge(s). - 14.
-Judges shall be responsible for marking written submissions, speaker scores and argument scores. - 15.
+Scoring, determination of the appropriateness of a competitor's conduct and forfeiture is made at the discretion of the presiding judge(s). - 15.
+Judges shall be responsible for marking speaker scores and argument scores. - 16.
 Judges deliberate while the competing teams and any spectators wait outside of the competition venue.
 The remaining time allows the judges to provide constructive feedback to the competitors.
 Judges shall not indicate who won the round.
 No numerical scores are revealed after individual rounds.

-Moot Court: Written Factum Component
+Moot Court: Written Legal Memo Component

-- 16. Each team completes one factum.
-The 2014 Paralegal Cup Mooting Competition Committee (Committee) randomly assigns each team to write the factum for either the Appellant or the Respondent.

-- 17. The team factum must consist of the following:

-- a) A cover page that includes the name of the court to which the matter is being appealed, the title of proceedings, the title of the document (e.g. Respondent's Factum or Appellant's Factum), and the team number.
-The team factum must not include the any competitor names or post-secondary institution name;

-- b) Table of Contents;
+- 17. Each team completes one legal memorandum.
+The 2015 Paralegal Cup Mooting Competition Committee (Committee) has assigned each team to write the legal memo as the Appellant. - 18.
+The team legal memo must consist of the following: - a) A cover page that includes the name of the court to which the matter is being appealed, the title of proceedings, the title of the document (e.g. Appellant's Legal Memorandum), and the team number.
+The team legal memorandum must not include the any competitor names or postsecondary institution name; - b) Part I Overview; - c) Part II Facts; - d) Part III Issue(s); - e) Part III Law; - f) Part IV Analysis; and - g) Part V Conclusion. - 19.
+Students are expected to properly cite all sources included in their legal memorandum.
+Footnotes shall be formatted in accordance with the Canadian Guide to Uniform Legal Citation, Eighth Edition. - 20.
+A paper copy of the legal memorandum is to be submitted to the Registration desk before 9:00 AM on Saturday, November 21, 2015. - 21.
+The team that receives the highest score as determined by the written component judges is awarded the Written Advocacy Award.

-- c) Part I Overview;

-- d) Part II Statement of Facts;

-- e) Part III Issues;

-- f) Part IV Analysis; and

-- g) Part V Remedy Sought (which is provided by the Committee).

-18. Students are expected to properly cite all sources included in their factum.
-Footnotes shall be formatted in accordance with the Canadian Guide to Uniform Legal Citation, Eighth Edition.